masa-finance/masa-analytics-react/README.md

-# zkSTB 🍪
+# Masa Analytics React

-A customizable, easy-to-use React component for connecting to cookie monster, written in TypeScript.
+A customizable, easy-to-use React component for connecting to Masa Analytics, written in TypeScript.

 ## Features